SDLE MCQ

 Category: Removable Prosthodontics

-5) A diabetic patient with a denture has pinpoint hematoma.
+5) A patient with inflamed mucosa needs a new complete denture.
 What should be done?

 116 / 200